analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 #### Building Examples

 The MaximSDK build system is a managed system that uses GNU Make.
 Every example project contains a `Makefile` that is used to build the source code.
 The [GNU Make manual](https://www.gnu.org/software/make/manual/make.html) is a good document to bookmark when working with Makefiles.
+The example projects in the `Examples/MAX78002` directory of the MaximSDK contain Makefiles that are preconfigured for the MAX78002EVKIT.

 1. First, copy the example project to an accessible directory outside of the SDK.
 It's strongly recommended to keep the MaximSDK examples "clean" and unmodified in case they need to be referenced again later.